Mayland Community College

 - The Science section (20 Questions in 30 minutes) tests students’ knowledge of Physiology systems.
 Kaplan said to focus on these systems: Cardiovascular system, electrolytes, gastrointestinal system, immune system, neurology, renal system, hematological system, homeostasis, respiratory system, sensory system.
 Study these sections in your A&P book.
 The science portion of the study guide is not geared toward this test.

 - Admission to the nursing program is based on the highest passing scores on the exam.
-A minimum passing score of 55% in reading and an overall score of 48% is required.
+Minimum passing score of 55% in reading and overall score of 48% is required.